 Moving from traditional to agile testing methods

-The goal of an agile development team is to sustainably deliver new features with quality.
-Teams that move to agile often wrestle with how to incorporate testing time at the speed of agile.
-This is a legitimate challenge, because traditional testing methodologies simply don't fit into an agile context.
+The goal of agile and DevOps teams is to sustainably deliver new features with quality.
+However, traditional testing methodologies simply don't fit into an agile or DevOps framework.
 The pace of development requires a new approach to ensuring quality in each build.
 At Atlassian, the way we test is agile.
 Take a detailed look at our testing approach with Penny Wyatt, Jira Software's Senior QA Team Lead.